THuberNeb/neb_mkwii_musicpack/README.txt

 ﻿[MKWII] Neb's Music Pack

-*the folder "Neb_s Music Pack" holds the correctly-named BRSTMs *the folder "Other BRSTMs" contains BRSTMs whose names are the title and artist (if applicable) to the song
+*the folder "Neb_s Music Pack" holds the correctly-named BRSTMs.
+*the folder "Other BRSTMs" contains folders of BRSTMs.
+The folders label the song inside, and there may be variations.
+I made them to fit certain contexts, hence the names of the files themselves.
+But, use them however you like!

 **Here is a guide for how to name your BRSTMs.
 Mix and match from the "Other BRSTMs" if you so choose!
 Guide from https://mariokartwii.com/showthread.php?tid=275